tscoleman3/tscoleman3.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Tyler Steven Coleman
+title: Nelson Bighetti

 # Full Name (for SEO)
-first_name: Tyler
+first_name: Nelson
-last_name: Coleman
+last_name: Bighetti

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Assistant Research Professor
+role: Professor of Artificial Intelligence

 # Organizations/Affiliations
 organizations:
-  - name: Southeastern Louisiana University
+  - name: Stanford University
     url: ''

 # Short bio (displayed in user profile at end of posts)